kechen666/hamld/README.md

 * Matrixize the calculation process and add parallel and vectorized calculations to achieve acceleration.
 (To be completed)

-## How do I cite EAMLD?
+## How do I cite HAMLD?

-If you use EAMLD in your research, please cite:
+If you use HAMLD in your research, please cite:

 ```bibtex
 xxxxx